-It’s well established that parents currently do too much for their kids.
-Before driving their kids to school each morning most parents wake up their children and make their breakfast and lunch, before reminding them to get dressed and brush their teeth.
-All this may make for an easier life at home but it encourages children to be dependent on adults for longer.
+Many parents do too much for their kids, albeit with good intentions.
+Before driving their kids to school, the station or bus stop each morning, most parents would have woken their children up, made their breakfast and lunch before reminding them to get dressed and brush their teeth.
+All this well-intentioned activity may make for an easier life at home but it encourages children to be dependent on adults for longer.